-Description of first aid measur es Eye Contact If product comes in contact with eyes remove the patient from gas source or contaminated area.
-Take the patient to the nearest eye wash, shower or other source of clean water.
-Open the eyelid(s) wide to allow the material to evaporate.
-Gently rinse the affected eye(s) with clean, cool water for at least 15 minutes.
+Description of first aid measures

+- If product comes in contact with eyes remove the patient from gas source or contaminated area. - ▶ Take the patient to the nearest eye wash, shower or other source of clean water. - Open the eyelid(s) wide to allow the material to evaporate. - Gently rinse the affected eye(s) with clean, cool water for at least 15 minutes.
 Have the patient lie or sit down and tilt the head back.
-Hold the eyelid(s) open and pour water slowly over the eyeball(s) at the inner corners, letting the water run out of the outer corners.
-The patient may be in great pain and wish to keep the eyes closed.
-It is important that the material is rinsed from the eyes to prevent further damage.
-Ensure that the patient looks up, and side to side as the eye is rinsed in order to better reach all parts of the eye(s) Transport to hospital or doctor.
-Even when no pain persists and vision is good, a doctor should examine the eye as delayed damage may occur.
-If the patient cannot tolerate light, protect the eyes with a clean, loosely tied bandage.
-Ensure verbal communication and physical contact with the patient.
-DO NOT allow the patient to tightly shut the eyes DO NOT allow the patient to tightly shut the eyes bo NOT introduce oil or ointment into the eye(s) without medical advice DO NOT use hot or tepid water.
-Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
-Flush skin and hair with running water (and soap if available).
-Seek medical attention in event of irritation.
-In case of cold burns (frost-bite): Move casualty into warmth before thawing the affected part; if feet are affected carry if possible Bathe the affected area immediately in luke-warm water (not more than 35 deg C) for 10 to 15 minutes, immersing if possible and without rubbing
+Hold the eyelid(s) open and pour water slowly over the eyeball(s) at the inner corners, letting the water run out of the outer corners. - The patient may be in great pain and wish to keep the eyes closed.
+It is important that the material is rinsed from the eyes to prevent further damage. - Eye Contact

+Ensure that the patient looks up, and side to side as the eye is rinsed in order to better reach all parts of the eye(s) - Transport to hospital or doctor. - Feren when no pain persists and vision is good, a doctor should examine the eye as delayed damage may occur. - If the patient cannot tolerate light, protect the eyes with a clean, loosely tied bandage. - Ensure verbal communication and physical contact with the patient.

+DO NOT allow the patient to rub the eyes

+$\ensuremath{\text{DO NOT}}$ allow the patient to tightly shut the eyes

+$\mbox{\bf DO}$ NOT introduce oil or ointment into the eye(s) without medical advice $\mbox{\bf DO}$ NOT use hot or tepid water.